axis-ve/AgentVault/README.md

 ## Highlights

-- **Secure wallet orchestration** – Fernet-encrypted keystores persisted on disk, configurable limits, faucet helpers, and keystore exports for backup.
+- **Secure wallet orchestration** – Fernet-encrypted keystores persisted in the VaultPilot database, configurable limits, faucet helpers, and keystore exports for backup.
 - **Dynamic chain metadata** – Uniswap and Aave deployments are resolved per chain at startup (Ethereum, Base, Arbitrum, Sepolia) so new networks can be toggled via environment configuration without code changes.
 - **Universal Router support** – Sepolia swaps use Uniswap’s Universal Router with automatic Permit2 and ERC‑20 approvals before broadcasting real transactions.
 - **Strategy automation** – Stateless helpers (`dca_once`, `send_when_gas_below`, `micro_tip_*`) and a stateful scheduler (`StrategyManager`) for recurring operations.